iAmGiG/gex-llm-patterns/docs/papers/paper2/results_summary.md

 **Evidence**:

 - 2020: 12.1% detection (normal baseline)
-- 2021-2023, 2025: ~100% detection (persistent regimes)
 - 2024: 81.2% detection (extreme year)

-**Interpretation**: 0DTE launch (May 2022 SPY) retrospectively visible as sharp market structure break.
+**Interpretation**: 0DTE proliferation is visible as a sharp market structure break between 2020 and 2024.

 ---